 April 25, 2021 2 min read

-Start slowly to see how your dog’s stomach reacts – feed only a single section and stop if you see any adverse or odd behaviour.
+Oranges are acidic and can cause vomiting and diarrhoea in dogs if they are given too much.
+Start slowly to see how your dog’s stomach reacts – feed your dog only one piece of orange at a time and stop if you see any adverse or odd behaviour.

 Completely avoidgiving oranges to your pet if they have a sensitive gastrointestinal (GI) system.

 Oranges or any fruit, for that matter, should be given as a treat that only makes up to 10% of their total calories in a day.
 This will help prevent weight gain and an upset digestive system.

 Bottled or even freshly squeezed orange juice should be kept away from dogs at all costs.
 The acid and sugar naturally found in oranges is too concentrated in juice form to be a healthy choice for your dog.

 If you are looking for a hydrating option, giving your dog plain water is always the best choice.

 There are a lot of other similar citrus fruits such as mandarins, clementines, tangerines etc. A rule of thumb to follow with them will be similar to oranges.
 Monitor the quantity and look for any unusual behaviour or indication that your dog might not be feeling well after they consume it.

 These fruits can be a great natural treat if fed in moderation, but as with oranges, keep it to less than 10% of their total daily caloric intake.

 If you are looking for healthy,plant-based dog treats that are made specifically with the health of your dog in mind, you might want to consider ourvegan dog treats.
 If we wouldn’t let our own dogs eat it then we wouldn’t sell it.